-Our mission is to glorify God by caring for children and families.
+Our mission is to glorify God by caring for children, youth, and families.

 Black Mountain Home for Children, Youth & Families is a private, 501(c)3 nonprofit organization.
 Our ministry was established in 1904 and we have been located on our current campus since 1923.
 We are not owned, managed, or governed by the state, except as licensing and other laws apply.

 In 2022, Black Mountain Home served more than 170 children from Western North Carolina.

 - We seek to serve our Lord Jesus Christ for the Glory of God through the guidance of the Holy Spirit;

 - We hold true that each child is a child of God who deserves to feel great love, strength, and peace by being a part of God’s family;

 - We cherish the joys of the healthy childhood God plans for each child;

 - We take and encourage Spirit-led risks;

 - We honor our heritage with the Presbyterian Church and seek to broaden our relationship with the entire Body of Christ.

 - We are committed to treating each child like we would want our children and grandchildren to be treated;

 - We strive for each child to have a safe, happy, and permanent home;

 - We live with integrity and do what we say and promise to do;

 - We are strength-based: embracing, celebrating, and building on the gifts of everyone connected to the Home, especially the at-promise children in our care;

 - We seek to make informed program choices that provide a safe, protected, growth-oriented community for our children by using developmentally focused and competency centered practices;

 - We seek to be a racially and ethnically diverse community;

 - We strive to preserve sibling relationships, which we view as one of the most important relationships in a child’s life;

 - We have family-style homes in a supportive campus-based neighborhood;